zoolanders/documentation/src/pages/essentials-for-yootheme-pro/upgrade.md

 title: Upgrade
 ---

-Upgrading to Essentials 2.0 should be plan carefully as it's a major version release only compatible with YOOtheme Pro 4.0, which is itself a new major release.
+Upgrading to Essentials 2.0 should be planned carefully as it's a major version release only compatible with YOOtheme Pro 4.0, which is itself a new major release.
 Follow these steps in the given order.

 1. Make a full, restorable backup of the site.